Jason Knight (footballer): Bristol City

 Knight joined Bristol City on 11 July 2023, signing a four-year contract as an undisclosed fee was agreed between the clubs.
-He scored his first goals for Bristol City when he scored twice in a 5-1 win over Oxford United in the EFL Cup on 9 August 2023.
-On the 1st September 2023, it was announced that Knight had been voted August's Player of the Month by season ticket holders and city members.
+He scored his first goals for Bristol City when he scored twice in a 5–1 win over Oxford United in the EFL Cup on 9 August 2023.
+On 1 September 2023, it was announced that Knight had been voted August's Player of the Month by season ticket holders and city members.
 Knight secured 50% of the votes.

 International career

 Knight has represented Ireland at every level from under-15 up to under-21 and made his debut for the senior team away to Finland on 14 October 2020.
 He made his full debut against Bulgaria in the UEFA Nations League on 18 November 2020.
 He scored his first senior international goal on 3 June 2021 in a 4–1 win over Andorra in a friendly at the Estadi Nacional.